 Favorable structural growth drivers in Electrolux Professional’s end-markets are expected to drive long-term sustainable growth opportunities in the company’s target markets.
 We believe the following factors will be key drivers of growth in the global food, beverage, and laundry equipment industries:

 The post-pandemic new normal

-• Health and hygiene are top of mind for consumers everywhere.
+• Health and hygiene are top-of-mind for consumers everywhere.

 • Greater flexibility is required within the hotel and restaurant sector.

-• Drive-throughs, take-away, home-deliveries and outdoor serving call for new digital tools.
+• Drive-throughs, take-away, home-deliveries, and outdoor serving call for new digital tools.

-A growing population leads to an increased number of potential end-customers, demand for out-of-home food and beverage consumption, and other application areas for professional equipment.
+The growing population leads to an increased number of potential end-customers, demand for out-of-home food and beverage consumption, and other application areas for professional equipment.